dvolk/dreads/README.md

 ## Installation

-You will need mongodb:

-    apt install mongodb-server

-No further database configuration is needed.

     git clone https://github.com/dvolk/dreads
     cd dreads
-    virtualenv env
+    python3 -m venv env
-    source env/bin/activate
-    pip3 install -r requirements.txt
+    env/bin/pip install -r requirements.txt
+    env/bin/flask db upgrade

 ## Running

-    python3 main.py
+    python3 app.py

 ## Add books

-To add books, put them in the `epub/` directory and refresh the index.
+To add books, put them in the `epub/` directory and restart the application.

+Book contents is saved in the database, so the epubs can be removed after they've been loaded into the app.

 ## Authentication